-Keeping Your Pets Safe on 4th of July
+6 Tips for Keeping Your Pets Safe on the 4th

 The 4th of July is a day of celebration, barbecues, friends, family, and outdoor fun.
 You may be tempted to let your pet join in on the celebration, but there are certain things to keep in mind for a busy and noisy holiday like the 4th of July.
 Of course, not everything that’s suitable for humans will be suitable for cats and dogs, so when you’re planning your festivities, keep these things in mind and keep your pets safe!

 1. Only use animal-specific sunscreen & insect repellents